lyeoni/prenlp/README.md

 #### Dataset Loading

 Popular datasets for NLP tasks are provided in prenlp.
+All datasets is stored in `/.data` directory.
 - Sentiment Analysis: IMDb, NSMC
 - Language Modeling: WikiText-2, WikiText-103, WikiText-ko, NamuWiki-ko